Headstone Subsidence & Insurance

 Above are just a few examples of a local cemetery authority after they have completed a ‘headstone topple test’.

-Important note: Once the headstone has been erected to BRAMM & NAMM spec there is no guarantee the headstone will not subside as the ground underneath is constantly moving whether this marginally or substantially.
-This may cause the headstone to subside in any direction depending on the soil movement.
+Important note: Once the headstone has been erected to BRAMM & NAMM specifications there is no guarantee the headstone will not subside.

 There are ways to try and prevent this from happening as we mentioned previously with an accredited BRAMM & NAMM Stonemason.
 To renovate any headstone can be a costly exercise but there are solutions you may wish to consider like our headstone insurance.